nomothetis/SemverKit/README.md

 an extension, it also includes semantics for incrementing versions, with special support for alpha and beta pre-release versions.

+SemverKit exists for both iOS and OS X, with the OS X version having an eye towards being useful for the creation of scripts and command-line tools.
+The OS X framework therefore includes additional functionality, such as consistent parsing of options.

 ## Basic Usage

 The first point of contact with the API is likely going to be the parser.